-While not the quickest solution, this may cover the backend of your schedule as your inventory is depleted and not replenished as quickly through your own operations.
+India, for example, ramped up to producing over 20,000 ventilators per day within only a few weeks of the demand arising due to COVID-19.
+While not the quickest solution, these may cover the backend of your schedule as your inventory is depleted and not replenished as quickly through your own operations.

 Technology analysis: Technology plays a major role in today’s business environment and will play even a bigger role as time goes by.
 Conduct a thorough technology analysis (i.e., an IT health check) of all of your systems — from hardware and software that helps to run your business, to security and everything in between.